 • Amplified Impact on Cross-Currency Pairs: The dollar’s movements will continue to exert a strong influence on other currency pairs, meaning that even non-dollar trades will need to factor in the dollar’s potential trajectory.

-• Greater Emphasis on Data: Economic data releases, central bank statements, and geopolitical headlines will be scrutinized more intensely, as each piece of information can shift market sentiment rapidly.
+• Greater Emphasis on Economic data releases, central bank statements, and geopolitical headlines will be scrutinized more intensely, as each piece of information can shift market sentiment rapidly.

 Understanding these dynamics is crucial for anyone operating in or exposed to international markets.